ubilab-escape/ai-server/README.md

 # AI-Server &amp; Puzzles

-The information contained in this readme document ~~is highly classified and~~ will be modified constantly, so it is advisable to review it constantly to keep abreast of the latest decisions, puzzles and code outputs.
+The information contained in this readme document ~~is highly classified and~~ describes the fabrication and coding for different puzzles implemented in the **UbiLab - Escape Room**.

 ## Motivation
 **[Group 8](https://github.com/ubilab-escape/ai-server)** are the designers and builders of the server room, the temple where the brain of a high-tech artificial intelligence called **"STASIS"** is located and all the equipment necessary to keep it running.